 Popups are one of the best-converting opt-ins.

 But, to get the best results you need to build your popups according to these popup best practices.
-These practices separate intrusive, in-your-face popups from attention-grabbing, high-converting, and well-designed ones.
+These practices separate intrusive and in-your-face popups from attention-grabbing and high-converting ones.

 In this post, you’ll learn these best practices for popups:

 - Define clear goals

 - Make popup design match your website

 - Make popups mobile friendly

 - Allow users to close popups easily